orbeon/orbeon-forms-doc/form-runner/advanced/excel-import-export.md

 </property>
 ```

+Note the `|` which denote combined buttons.

 ### Exporting from the Form Runner Summary and Detail pages

-With Form Runner, you can enable the export button with the following properties, also by including the `excel-export` button token.
+With Form Runner, you can enable the export button with the following properties, by including the same `excel-export` button token.
 Summary page:

 ```xml
 <property as="xs:string"  name="oxf.fr.summary.buttons.*.*">